kundroomajid/kundroomajid.github.io/index.md

 ## About Me

-Hello, my name is Majid Ahmad Kundroo, and I am a driven and enthusiastic Ph.D. student at [NCLAB](https://nclab.cbnu.ac.kr).
+Hello, my name is Majid Ahmad Kundroo, and I am a Postdoctoral researcher at [NCLAB](https://nclab.cbnu.ac.kr).
 I am deeply involved in the field of artificial intelligence.
 My undivided attention is drawn to the interesting field of federated learning.
 With an insatiable curiosity and an uncompromising passion for innovation, I am dedicated to developing vital solutions for more efficient, secure, and decentralized approaches to machine learning.
 I'm on a quest to shape the future of AI, armed with an extensive understanding of complex algorithms and a solid foundation in statistical analysis.
 My research focuses on the enormous potential of federated learning, a decentralized technique that allows collaborative model training across numerous devices or companies while maintaining data privacy.
 I hope to create rapid, secure, and privacy-preserving solutions that enable enterprises to leverage the collective intelligence of their dispersed data by developing distinctive approaches and algorithms.

 ## Research Interests